craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 - You can cast *mage hand* without verbal or somatic components, and you can make the spectral hand invisible.
 - As a bonus action, you can try to *telekinetically shove* one creature you can see within 30 feet of you.
 When you do so, the target must succeed on a Strength saving throw (DC 8 + your proficiency bonus + the ability modifier of the score increased by this feat) or be moved 5 feet toward or away from you.
 A creature can willingly fail this save.

-##### Manifest Mind (-/1)
+##### Manifest Mind (BA, -/1+ summon, 3/3 spells)
 At 6th level, as a bonus action, while you are holding the book, you can cause it to manifest as a Tiny spectral object, hovering in an unoccupied space of your choice within 60 feet of you.
 The book is *intangible* and *doesn't occupy its space*, and it *sheds dim light in a 10-foot radius*.

 While manifested, the book *can hear and see*, and it has darkvision with a range of 60 feet.
 The mind can telepathically share with you what it sees and hears (no action required).
+You can cast spells on your turn as if you were in the book's space a number of times equal to your proficiency bonus per long rest.

+As a bonus action, you can cause the spectral mind to hover up to 30 feet to an unoccupied space that you or it can see.
+It can pass through creatures but not objects.
+The spectral mind stops manifesting if it is ever more than 300 feet away from you, if someone casts [Dispel Magic](http://dnd5e.wikidot.com/spell:dispel-magic) on it, if the Awakened Spellbook is destroyed, if you die, or if you dismiss the spectral mind as a bonus action.

 #### Equipment (2/3 Attuned)
 (10gp, 25sp)